 Maytree believes that when human rights are protected, individuals and communities experience less poverty and we create a society that is inclusive, equitable, and prosperous.
 We also believe that everyone can and should have a role in building and strengthening the communities where they live.

 Who may apply?

-We welcome proposals from registered charities that have an explicit mandate to reduce poverty and build strong civic communities.
-We are primarily interested in projects that have the potential for systems change.
+We welcome proposals from registered charities and community-based, non-profit organizations that have an explicit mandate to reduce poverty and build strong civic communities.

 What do we fund?